sykoram/conservation-calculation-methods/README.md

 2. with default conservation files
 3. with custom conservation files recalculated using a specified method and the window size of 0 and 3. \
    methods:
-   - Shannon entropy of residues
+   - [Shannon entropy][SE] of residues: The most simple and commonly used method.
-   - Shannon entropy of residue properties
+   - [Shannon entropy][SE] of residue properties: Amino acids are grouped by biochemical similarities.
-   - relative entropy (Kullback–Leibler divergence)
+   - [relative entropy (Kullback–Leibler divergence)][RE]: Takes into account background distribution (how rare an amino acid is).
-   - Jensen-Shannon divergence
+   - [Jensen-Shannon divergence][JSD]: Based on the relative entropy, symmetric and has finite value.
-   - sum-of-pair measure
+   - sum-of-pairs measure: Uses a similarity matrix (takes into account how similar amino acids are).

 This configuration was used:
-- P2Rank:
+- [P2Rank]:
   - config file: config/conservation (if with conservation files)
   - traineval training dataset: chen11.ds
   - traineval evaluation dataset: coach420(mlig).ds
   - loop: 10 (trains 10 models, each with a different seed)
   - seed: 42 (first seed)
   - rf_trees: 200
-- conservscore: (only for the custom conservation files)
+- [conservscore]: (only for the custom conservation files)
   - pseudocount: 10e-6 (0.000001)
   - use sequence weights: true
   - max. gap percentage: 30%